v923z/micropython-ulab/README.md

 ### extras

-The `extras` sub-module is meant as a use-extendable module, and currently implements the `spectrogram` function of `scipy`.
+The `extras` sub-module is meant as a user-extendable module, and currently implements the `spectrogram` function of `scipy`.

 # Finding help